josephDorsey/josephDorsey.github.io/Portfolio Page/stronkApp/README.md

 }
 ```

+## Array resetting on page reload issues

 To fix the issue of the arrays not saving on reload.
-We have to declare our once array:
+We have to change our array:

 ```
 const exercises_Body = [];